isogeo/isogeo-2-office/README.md

 2. Open a command prompt in the folder and launch `pip install -r requirements.txt`.
 If you are on a shared machine with various tools related to Python, it's higly recomended to use a virtual environment.
 See: Python Virtualenvs on Windows and a [Powershell wrapper](https://bitbucket.org/guillermooo/virtualenvwrapper-powershell/) ;
 3. Edit the *settings.ini* file and custom it with your informations.
 At less, you have to set *app_id* and *app_secret* with your own values.
 If you are behind a proxy, you should set the parameters too. ;
 4. Launch **isogeo2office.py**

-## Usage

-1. as Isogeo administrator, select metadatas catalogs that you want to export sharing them with [APP](https://app.isogeo.com/admin/shares) (1 share to the same application b workgroup);
-2. create your own Word template respecting the syntax (`{{ varOwner }}`) from the default template ;
-3. launch the application and set your API settings

 ## Detailed deployment